-Adding in the tuning of loop 15, the first thing to notice is that there is an extension of the soundstage from front to back as shown below.
+Adding in the tuning of loop 15, the first thing to notice from your hifi system is that there is an extension of the soundstage from front to back as shown below.

 Not surprisingly this allows more space between musical images within this dimension.
 The result is that drums sound as though they are towards the back, next to the studio walls… Yes, we now have the impression of the shape of the studio.